haithamelmengad/algorithms/questions/frontend.md

 1. Add logic to make the start, pause and reset buttons work
 1. When a clock has finished, render a notificaiton on the page
 1. (Bonus) Add the ability to create and remove timers
-  - Allow multiple timers to be own simultaneously
+  - Allow multiple timers to run simultaneously
 1. (Bonus) use the browser media APIs to play a tone when a timer has completed

 ### (React) Build Tinder